hojin00kim/s1sar_query_asf/README.md

-# SAR Query Throuth NASA ASF Server
+# SAR Query To NASA ASF Server

 ### With this notebook, Sentinel-1 SAR can be queried and downloaded from NASA ASF server